aimms/documentation/dataexchange/api.rst

     Read all mappings contained in the folder :token:`Mappings` and store all successfully read mappings in the set :token:`dex::Mappings`.
 The function will return 1 on success, or 0 on failure.

+.. js:function::  dex::ReadMappings(startPath, recursive)

+    Read all mappings contained in the folder :token:`Mappings` contained in :token:`startPath`, and store all successfully read mappings in the set :token:`dex::Mappings`.
+The function will return 1 on success, or 0 on failure.

+    :param startPath: optional string argument indicating the folder containing mapping folder (default "", indicating the project folder)
+    :param recursive: optional argument indicating whether or not to search for mapping files recursively in the :token:`Mappings` folder

 .. js:function::  dex::ReadAnnotations

     Read all :token:`dex::Dataset`, :token:`dex::TableName`, and :token:`dex::ColumnName` annotations specified in the model, and use these annotations to fill the identifiers